 Foundations of Effective Accommodations

 This course is designed to provide participants with the fundamentals of communication and accommodations as it relates to deaf people’s experiences in postsecondary settings.

 Understanding the diversity among deaf people in language usage, identity, race, ethnicity, and disabilities means also understanding that communication preferences may change in any given setting, circumstance, and interaction — and this course outlines what factors to take into consideration to get started with accommodation conversations and helps increase knowledge and capacity in this area.

 Tests are a common part of our educational landscape and are often gatekeepers for access to advanced training or job placement.
-Deaf individuals often face obstacles to fair and equitable testing.
-Register for this course to increase your knowledge and understanding of test equity basics and test taking experiences of deaf individuals.
+Deaf people often face obstacles to fair and equitable testing.
+Register for this course to increase your knowledge and understanding of test equity basics and test taking experiences of deaf people.